jonnathangriffin/jonnathangriffin.github.io/_post/post-single.md

 ---
 # Page settings
 title: post single # Define a title of your page
-description: post single — Description # Define a description of your page
+description: 1st blog post # Define a description of your page
 keywords: # Define keywords for search engines
-order: 0 # Define order of this page in list of all post documents
+order: 0 # Define order of this page in list of all post posts
 comments: false # Set to "true" in order to enable comments on this page.
 Make sure you properly setup "disqus_forum_shortname" variable in "_config.yml"

 # Hero section